Indre-V/bee-aware/README.md

 ### Typography

-The font family chosen for Bee-Aware was Montserrat.
+The font family chosen for Bee-Aware was 'Libre Franklin'.
 This font has a high readability and makes the design look clean and simple.

 ### Colour Scheme

 The color scheme was used based on pollinator and plant colours.
-Neutral off white was chosen for backgrounds.
+Neutral pale red was chosen for backgrounds.
 Main accent color is saffron yellow and together with liquerish brown represent the bee.
-The combination of greens and pale red used throughout the website in various shades for more nature inspired looks.
+The combination of green and yellow used throughout the website in various shades for more nature inspired looks.

 ![Nature colour scheme](docs/nature-colour-scheme.png)